cybercongress/cyb-ts/design/spec.md

 ### Bazaar
 Simplify value exchange

-Currently key purpose of bazaar is to create liquidity for CYB.
+Currently key purpose of bazaar is to create internal and over-the-counter liquidity for CYB.
 Hence all interface considerations have to be around this goal.

+The philosophy behind bazaar is to as dumb as possible and follows 3 basic principles:
+- must not require arbitrage.
+Because it's possible thanks to 2of2 scheme with delayed return.
+- must not require integrations.
+Trade details have to be exchanged using encrypted messages.
+- must not require administration.
+Trade directions have to be dynamic without any third party.

-The following exchange directions have to be supported:
+The following exchange directions have to be initially supported:
+- Physical cash
+- Gold and silver
-- Fiat
+- Electronic payments
-- Crypto
+- Leading crypto
 - Internal tokens

-Make decision on buy and sell Understand value behind tokens, forecast indicators, impact price, supply

 ### Tower
 Inspire content creators